alders/mythtv-stream-hls-dash/README.md

     in MythTV.
 By default the `Cutlist` is not selected (checked).

 [^10]: This option is only visible and checked, by default, when
-    subtitles are available.
+    subtitles are available in text format.
 Internal embedded subtitles are handled based on the user defined language preferences in the php files.
 Alternatively, one external subtitle (.srt) is supported (no language preference check can be performed) which should have the same filename as the video.

 [^11]: Either one of the two or none at all.